-Employers can use Australia’s skilled migration program to access skilled overseas workers to fill vacancies in areas with demonstrated skill shortages.
-There are a number of visa programs available that employers may wish to explore to meet their needs.
+Employers can use Australia’s skilled migration programme to access skilled overseas workers to fill vacancies in areas with demonstrated skill shortages, where an appropriately skilled Australian is unable to be found.
+There are a number of visa programmes available that employers may wish to explore to meet their needs.

 As a starting point, employers are encouraged to use the